 A person’s identity evolves throughout their lifetime as they determine what they value, make choices based on these values, form relationships, and take on various roles.
 Each of these components are internalized and combine to form one’s sense of self.

-Sally Magnusson, Scottish broadcaster and author of “Where Memories Go: Why Dementia Changes Everything”—an amazing account of her experiences caring for her mother with Alzheimer’s—describes identity as “essential me-ness.”
+Sally Magnusson, Scottish broadcaster and author of Where Memories Go: Why Dementia Changes Everything—an amazing account of her experiences caring for her mother with AD—describes identity as “essential me-ness.”

-In the final stages of her mother’s illness, Sally reflected on the deeper meaning behind her efforts as a caregiver: By “getting you to sing, making you laugh, talking to you, holding you, stroking you and trying, however incompetently, to entertain you, we are really cherishing the real you.”
+In the final stages of her mother’s illness, Magnusson reflected on the deeper meaning behind her efforts as a caregiver: By “getting you to sing, making you laugh, talking to you, holding you, stroking you and trying, however incompetently, to entertain you, we are really cherishing the real you.”

-Dr. Richard Taylor, psychologist, advocate and author of “Alzheimer’s from the Inside Out,” challenges us to listen the real experts—those who are living with this disease.
+The late Richard Taylor, Ph.D., psychologist, founding member of Dementia Alliance International, and author of Alzheimer’s from the Inside Out, challenges us to listen the real experts—those who are living with this disease.
 Dr. Taylor was diagnosed with Alzheimer’s when he was only 58 years old, and caregivers, health care providers and the general public can gain a great deal by examining an insider’s point of view.

-“We need support to stay in today,” Dr. Taylor urges.
+“We need support to stay in today,” Taylor urges.
 “Staying in the past is not the highest priority for any human being.
 Reminiscence is overrated, over-used and over-depended upon by caregivers to assure themselves that we [the patients] are still here.”

-Dr. Lee-Fay Low, dementia specialist and author of “Live and Laugh with Dementia,” writes about the importance of determining what is enjoyable, important and engaging for each dementia patient.
+Lee-Fay Low, Ph.D., dementia specialist, professor in aging and health at the University of Sydney, and author of Live and Laugh with Dementia: the Essential Guide to Maximizing Quality of Life, writes about the importance of determining what is enjoyable, important and engaging for each patient.